 (e) Unawarded Incentive Grant Funds: Those funds remaining after all incentive awards have been made.

 (3) The LWA must achieve at least 80% of the negotiated performance level on each performance measure within a given program area to qualify as having met performance.

-(4) Technical assistance shall be provided by the Department or upon request by the Department, the U.S. Department of Labor, Employment and Training Administration, if an LWA fails to meet negotiated levels of performance relating to a program area for any program year.
+(4) Technical assistance shall be provided by the Office or upon request by the Office, the U.S. Department of Labor, Employment and Training Administration, if an LWA fails to meet negotiated levels of performance relating to a program area for any program year.

 (a) Technical assistance may include assistance in the development of a performance improvement plan, or the development of a modified local plan.

 (b) The following criteria must be considered in providing technical assistance:

 (A) The action taken must be remedial in nature rather than punitive; and